michalmaksymow/barcode-generator/README.md

 # 📝 Assembly barcode generator (code39 specification)

-Project for my university course in which the task was to build a program in MIPS assembly.
-The program had to generate a bitmap (.bmp file) containing a correct barcode (according to [code39 specification](https://en.wikipedia.org/wiki/Code_39)) based on a provided string of characters and the width of the narrow bar.
+Project for my university course in which the task was to build a program in MIPS assembly that will encode a provided string in form of a barcode.
+The program had to generate a bitmap (.bmp file) containing a correctly encoded barcode (according to [code39 specification](https://en.wikipedia.org/wiki/Code_39)) based on a provided string of characters and the pixel width of the narrow bar.

 ## Usage